 - Refrigerate the eggless black forest cake until needed.

 - Sugar: If you prefer to use powdered sugar, measure 1 cup sugar first and powder it.
+I use 1 tbsp cornstarch for every 1 cup of sugar & grind them together.

 - Milk or water: Milk makes the cake slightly dense but adds richness and flavor to the cake.